muhammedameen991/EMISTATUS/README.md

 cd EMISTATUS
 ```

-Because the project is static, it can be opened directly:
+The website can be opened directly:

 ```text
 index.html
 ```

-For a local development server, use any simple static HTTP server.
+For development, use any lightweight local HTTP server.

 ---

 # ☁️ Vercel Deployment

-The project is designed for static deployment on Vercel.
+The project is designed for simple deployment.

-### Option 1 — GitHub
+### GitHub Deployment

 1. Push the project to GitHub.
 2. Open Vercel.
 3. Import the repository.
+4. Select the project.
-4. Deploy.
+5. Deploy.
-5. Add your custom domain if required.
+6. Add a custom domain if required.

-### Option 2 — Vercel CLI
+### CLI Deployment

+Install Vercel CLI:

 ```bash
 npm install -g vercel
 ```

-Then:
+Deploy:

 ```bash
 vercel